Solrys/Instacart-Analysis-by-Pandavas/README.md

 ### Market Basket Analysis:

-•	Introduce new products in the market similar to the top selling products <br>
+-	Introduce new products in the market similar to the top selling products
-•	Introduce new products in the market similar to the top selling products by department <br>
+- Introduce new products in the market similar to the top selling products by department
-.
-Highlight the most popular vs least popular aisles across the store .
-Plot order count vs reorder count by product
+- Highlight the most popular vs least popular aisles across the store
+- Plot order count vs reorder count by product
-•	To boost sales by providing discounts on products that are frequently purchased<br>
+- To boost sales by providing discounts on products that are frequently purchased<br>
-•	To identify which products are least ordered or never re-ordered.
-With this analysis, the company would be able to reduce overhead costs incurred by carrying items that are less likely to be purchased<br>
+- To identify which products are least ordered or never re-ordered.
+With this analysis, the company would be able to reduce overhead costs incurred by carrying items that are less likely to be purchased
-•	Segment customers on their purchase frequency and recommend loyalty programs to each group of customers to increase sales.<br>
+- Segment customers on their purchase frequency and recommend loyalty programs to each group of customers to increase sales.
-•	Which time of the day is the busiest for a particular product?
-A good understanding of this could help with the restocking time for the particular product<br>
+- Which time of the day is the busiest for a particular product?
+A good understanding of this could help with the restocking time for the particular product.

 ### Customer Segmentation:
 *  What is the distribution of annual Income by age?